terraform-aws-modules/terraform-aws-eks/README.md

   # Truncated for brevity ...

   # Adds the EFA required security group rules to the shared
-  # security group created for the nodegroup(s)
+  # security group created for the node group(s)
   enable_efa_support = true

   eks_managed_node_groups = {
     example = {
       instance_types = ["p5.48xlarge"]

-      # Exposes all EFA interfaces on the launch template created by the nodegroup(s)
+      # Exposes all EFA interfaces on the launch template created by the node group(s)
       # This would expose all 32 EFA interfaces for the p5.48xlarge instance type
       enable_efa_support = true